zenpoet88/uva-cs-auth-workflow-openstack/README.md

 ```

 The deploy scripts use [Designate](https://docs.openstack.org/designate/latest/) to handle DNS resolution, required for the Shibboleth workflow.
-Shibboleth will very likely not work without the proper DNS resolutin.
+Shibboleth and Moodle will not work without the proper DNS resolution.

 ### Infrastructure Setup